 Almost all smartphones available in the market use lithium-ion batteries.
-But, the basic problem with these batteries is that they degrade over a period of time, affecting both the charging capacity and also re-charging period.
-While most Android smartphones offer some data regarding battery usage, there’s absolutely no way to check and stop the battery from degradation, except for a few solutions that can slow down the process.
-In this article, we’ll tell you some easy methods to see your Android mobile’s battery health and prevent it from degradation.
+But, the basic problem with these batteries is that they degrade over a period of time, affecting both the charging capacity and also the recharging period.
+While most Android smartphones offer some data regarding battery usage, there’s absolutely no way to check and stop the battery from degrading, except for a few solutions that can slow down the process.
+In this article, we’ll tell you some easy methods to see your Android smartphone’s battery health and prevent it from degradation.

 Using a third-party app: Ampere